 - I will ask my farmer or supplier where they supply their dairy products from

 - I do not buy milk produced in polluted areas or from farmers whose camels graze at polluted lands

 - When I see camels grazing at polluted area or eat waste, I will document it and inform respective municipality and the Department of Consumers Protection

 What can the local authorities do?

 The municipalities should act!
-They have the competence to fence dangerous area, clean-up illegal waste dumping sites, organize proper waste management system or demand from the government punishing violations of environmental legislation.
+They have the ability to fence dangerous area, clean-up illegal waste dumping sites, organize proper waste management system, or demand from the government punishing violations of environmental legislation.

 What can the government do?

 The government should make an inventory of obsolete PCBs and sites contaminated with PCBs first, and then set up the plan for their remediation and the destruction of obsolete PCB oils.
 Securing funds from national and international sources can help.
 Safe clean-up and proper waste management is the only way to avoid serious health risks.
 It is also important to monitor and prevent contamination from polycyclic aromatic hydrocarbons which were found in camel milk in high, though not dangerous concentrations.

 “Based on the experience with available technologies and the requirements of international Stockholm Convention we suggest the use of certain non-combustion technologies for the disposal of remaining PCB oils and wastes contaminated by PCBs,” Jindrich Petrlik explains the crucial steps.